 A high-ranking executive member of the board turned to Eyal and accurately summarized the scene for himself and rest of the participants: "I think I'm in Hell."

 Customer Advisory Board Basics

 For the uninitiated, here's a brief description of customer advisory boards (also known as a customer advisory councils): CABs are forums for reviewing industry trends, addressing mutual challenges or opportunities, and offering unvarnished insights and guidance.

-For host companies, these boards are ideal for validating corporate strategies, gathering input on solution development, and deepening relationships with key customers.
+For host companies, customer advisory boards are ideal for validating corporate strategies, gathering input on solution development, and deepening relationships with customers.
 For participating customers, there is just as much (if not more) to be gained in turn, such as the ability to influence their vendors' product road maps, acquire best-practices from peers, and help solve shared business challenges.